 Also known as table tennis bats paddle or racket, table tennis players use these small bats to hit the ball to the opponent and make a score for a win.
 Usually, a table tennis bat (also known as table tennis rackets) is made from laminated wood with a layer of rubber on one or both sides of the paddle.
 Unlike common paddle, these bats do not have any strings strung across the open frame.

 The worse idea in table tennis is to change your equipment on and off.
 Never do that.
-Specifically, when you are just at the begging on your career.
+Specifically, when you are just at the begging of your career.
 According to experts, for each type of rubber and blade, try to stick to it for at least six months.
 Try discovering your ideal equipment.
-Don’t end up buying it from a top store just because its famous.
+Don’t end up buying it from a top store just because it’s famous.
 Spend at least 2 hours trying it and conclude if this is exactly what you need or not?
 Beginners!
-Keep in mind; every equipment has its advantages and disadvantages.
+Keep in mind; every piece of equipment has its advantages and disadvantages.
 Try to figure it out by practising more and more.
-Some reason to consider a change can be that you want more spins, more speed, low-throw, different attack style or more control, etc.
+Some reasons to consider a change can be that you want more spins, more speed, low-throw, different attack style or more control, etc.

 For beginners, there is no need to worry much about buying a table tennis bat.
-They are the one with maximum freedom, options and flexibility to shop.
-They can start by choosing an all-round bat from reliable manufacturers like Butterfly or Joola.
+They are the ones with maximum freedom, options and flexibility to shop.
+They can start by choosing an all-around bat from reliable manufacturers like Butterfly or Joola.
 These bats have a larger sweet spot and offer you more success.
 Plus, you can learn maximum control on the ball along with getting a grip on core table tennis strokes.
 Also, keep your budget generous but don’t spend loads of money at this stage.
-You are not at the stage of saving money but to explore new horizons.
+You are not at the stage of saving money but exploring new horizons.
 Look for high-quality bats from reliable brands.
-When you head to buy table tennis bats and net, here is what to keep in mind.
+When you head to buy table tennis bats and a net, here is what to keep in mind.

 Generally speaking, every professional has his/her own choice when it comes to sporting equipment.
 Many brands offer customised equipment manufacturing services for a top player.
 Meanwhile, many professionals also like to pick products that are already available in the stores.
 Here are some of the highly recommended tennis bats from professionals; DHS HURRICANE-II Tournament Ping Pong Paddle, the STIGA Tournament-Quality Titan Table Tennis Racket and the Butterfly Zhang Jike Box Set.